-If you love the OWASP Top 10, don’t bother reading the rest of this post.
-Skip to the comments section and start typing.
+If you love the OWASP Top 10 list, continue to reference it and share it as an educational tool — that’s important.
 The curious may read on.
-The impatient may skip to the last paragraph.
+The impatient should skip to the last paragraph.

-The OWASP Top 10 list originated as a clone of the SANS Top 10 for Windows and Unix vulnerabilities (ostensibly the most popular ways those operating systems were compromised).
+The list originated in 2004 as a clone of the SANS Top 10 for Windows and Unix vulnerabilities (which were ostensibly the most popular ways those operating systems were compromised).
 The list made an initial mistake of putting itself forward as a standard, which encouraged adoption without comprehension — taking the list as a compliance buzzword rather than a security starting point.
 The 2010 update mercifully raises red flags about the danger of falling into the trap of myopic adherence to the list.

-The list has a suspicious confirmation bias such that popular, trendy vulnerabilities rise to the top, possibly because that’s what researchers are looking for.
+There is a suspicious confirmation bias in the list such that popular, trendy vulnerabilities rise to the top, possibly because that’s what researchers are looking for.
 And these researchers are coming from a proactive rather than forensics perspective of web security, meaning that they rely on vulnerabilities discovered in a web site vs. vulnerabilities actively exploited to compromise a web site.
 This isn’t bad or misleading data, just the data that’s most available.

 Two of the list’s metrics, Prevalence and Detectability, appear curiously correlated.
 A vulnerability that’s easy to detect (e.g. cross-site scripting) has a widespread prevalence.
-I question the causality of this relationship: Are they widespread because they’re easy to detect?
-This arises because an entry like A7: Insecure Cryptographic Storage has a difficult detectability and (therefore?) uncommon prevalence.
+This is an interesting relationship: Are they widespread because they’re easy to detect?
+This question arises because the entry for A7, Insecure Cryptographic Storage, has a difficult detectability and (therefore?) uncommon prevalence.
 Yet the last few months marked clear instances of web sites that stored users’ passwords with no salt and poor encryption.
-This seems to reinforce the idea that the list is also biased towards a blackbox perspective of web applications at the expense of viewpoints from developers and architects.
+This seems to reinforce the idea that the list is also biased towards a blackbox perspective of web applications at the expense of viewpoints from developers, architects, or code reviews.

 Six of the list’s entries have easy detectability.
 This seems strange.
-If more than half of the risks to a web application are easy to find, why do these problems remain so widespread that site owners can’t squash them?
-The list of well-funded, well-established applications that have had HTML injection problems has more than a few familiar names: Amazon, eBay, Facebook, GMail, Paypal, and Twitter .
-Maybe detectability isn’t so easy when dealing with large, complex systems.
+As a rhetorical question: If more than half of the risks to a web application are easy to find, why do these problems remain so widespread that site owners can’t squash them?
+Vulns like HTML injection are everywhere, seemingly resistant to the efforts of even sophisticated security teams to stamp out.
+Maybe this means detectability isn’t so easy when dealing with large, complex systems.

 One way to think about web app vulns is whether they are design or implementation errors.
 Design errors may be a fundamental weakness in the app; implementation errors might just be a mistake that weakened an otherwise strong design.
 An example of a design error is cross-site request forgery (CSRF).
-CSRF exploits the natural, expected way a browser submits requests from the iframe and img tags that appear in HTML.
-It was manifest from the first form tag in the ’90s, but didn’t reach critical mass (i.e. inclusion on the Top 10) until 2007.
-SQL injection was another design error: the ever-insecure commingling of code and data.
-(SQL injection occurs because the grammar of a database query could be modified by the data used by the query.)
+CSRF exploits the natural, expected way a browser retrieves resources for HTML tags like iframe and img.
+The mechanism of attack was present from the first form tag in the ’90s, but didn’t reach critical mass (i.e. inclusion on the Top 10) until 2007.
+SQL injection is another design error: the ever-insecure commingling of code and data.
+SQL injection occurs because the grammar of a database query could be modified by the data used by the query.

 Alas, not every vulnerability gets the secure by design treatment.
-HTML injection (known as cross-site scripting in the Vulgar Latin) attacks seem destined to be the ever-living cockroaches of the web.
-Where SQL injection combined code and data in the form of database queries, HTML injection combines user-supplied data with HTML.
-No one yet has created to reliable “prepared statement/parameterized query” equivalent for updating the DOM.
+HTML injection attacks (my preferred name for cross-site scripting) seem destined to be the ever-living cockroaches of the web.
+Where SQL injection combines user-supplied data with code for executing database queries, HTML injection combines user-supplied data with HTML.
+No one yet has created a reliable “prepared statement/parameterized query” equivalent for updating the DOM.
 Content Security Policy headers are a step towards mitigating the impact of XSS exploits, but the headers don’t address their underlying cause.

 This doesn’t mean implementation errors can’t be dealt with: Coding guidelines provide secure alternatives to common patterns, frameworks enable consistent usage of recommended techniques, automated scanners provide a degree of verification.

-This delineation of design and implementation plays second fiddle to the Siren’s Song of the OWASP Top 10.
-(Anecdote alert.)
-All too often the phrase, “Does it scan for the OWASP Top 10?” or “How does this compare to the OWASP Top 10?” arises when discussing a scanner’s capability or the outcome of a penetration test.
-Not exactly the list’s fault, but the inquirer’s.
-Never the less, the list has become a beast that drives web security in spite of the fact that applications have narrowly-defined, easy-to-detect problems like HTML injection (XSS) as well as widely-defined, broad, combined concepts like Broken Authentication and Session Management.
-After all, twenty years into the web sites still ask for an email address and password to authenticate users.
+Still, this delineation of design and implementation plays second fiddle to the Siren’s Song of the OWASP Top 10.
+All too often (at least, anecdotally) the phrase, “Does it scan for the OWASP Top 10?” or “How does this compare to the OWASP Top 10?” arises when discussing a scanner’s capability or the outcome of a penetration test.
+This isn’t the list’s fault, but the inquirer’s.
+The list continues to drive web security in spite of the fact that applications have narrowly-defined, easy-to-detect problems like HTML injection as well as widely-defined, broad, combined concepts like Broken Authentication and Session Management.
+After all, twenty years after the first web sites arose, modern apps still ask for an email address and password to authenticate users.

-The Common Weakness Enumeration (CWE) provides an excellent alternative to the stale OWASP list.
-To quote directly from its site, CWE “provides a unified, measurable set of software weaknesses that is enabling more effective discussion, description, selection, and use of software security tools and services that can find these weaknesses in source code and operational systems as well as better understanding and management of software weaknesses related to architecture and design.”
+The Common Weakness Enumeration (CWE) provides a complement to the OWASP Top 10.
+To quote from the site, CWE “provides a unified, measurable set of software weaknesses that is enabling more effective discussion, description, selection, and use of software security tools and services that can find these weaknesses in source code and operational systems as well as better understanding and management of software weaknesses related to architecture and design.”

 Several of the weaknesses aren’t even specific to web applications, but they’ve clearly informed attacks against web applications.
 CSRF evolved from the “Confused Deputy” described in 1988.
-SQL injection and HTML injection have ancestors in Unix command injection used against SMTP and finger daemons, to name just two.
+SQL injection and HTML injection have ancestors in Unix command injection used against SMTP and finger daemons.
 Pointing developers to these concepts provides a richer background on security.

 If you care about your site’s security, engage your developers and security team in the site’s design and architecture.
-Use tools or manual testing to verify its implementation.
-Refer to the CWE for coding guidelines.
-And keep the OWASP Top 10 list around as a reference for vulns that plague web apps.
+Use automation and manual testing to verify its implementation.
+Keep the OWASP Top 10 list around as a reference for vulns that plague web apps.
 These vulns won’t be the only way attackers target web apps, but they’re common enough that they should be dealt with from the app’s beginning.

-As a final experiment, invert the sense of the attacks and weaknesses to a prescriptive list of Mike’s Top 10 and see how that influences developers:
+As a final experiment, invert the sense of the attacks and weaknesses to a prescriptive list of Mike’s Top 10:

 M2.
-Sanitize data for the appropriate context when displayed in the client.
+Sanitize or encode data for the appropriate context before it is displayed in the client.

 M4.
-Use strong PRNG and high entropy when access control relies on knowledge of a value (e.g. when a shared-secret must be part of a URL).
+Use cryptographic PRNG or UUIDs when access control relies on knowledge of a value (e.g. when a shared-secret must be part of a URL).

 M5.
-Enforce strong session management and workflows (and set the Origin header).
+Enforce strong session management and workflows (e.g. use anti-CSRF tokens).

 M6.
 Configure the platform securely.

 M7.
-Use established, recommended cryptographic systems and techniques.
+Use established, recommended cryptographic systems, ciphers, and algorithms.